Last updated: Nov 2025

 Why This Happens

-1. Lack of Understanding: Many clients don’t know the effort, time, and expertise required to build a professional website.
+- Lack of Understanding: Many clients don’t know the effort, time, and expertise required to build a custom website.
+Underestimating the hours involved leads to unrealistic budgets and undervalued work.

 The Impact on the Industry